Select Department

 In the next video, Slynk goes on to use a free plugin that is available for PC called Kn0ck0ut.
 You can install and use knockout in any DAW on PC.

-If you don’t have time for a video, here is a step-by-step guide that Ableton Certified trainer Rory PQ has put together.
+If you don’t have time for a video, here is a step-by-step guide that Rory PQ, an Ableton-certified trainer, has put together.
 He has done a lot of Ableton tutorials in the past that are extremely informative.
+We recommend you spend some time checking it out.

 Removing vocals from a music track in Ableton Live using the phase cancellation method is easy.
 All you need is two quality recordings and Live’s Utility device.